navneetsharmaui/sveltekit-starter/README.md

 # Sveltekit Starter

+Sveltekit starter project created with sveltekit, typescript, tailwindcss, postcss, husky, and storybook.
-Starter project created for the sveltekit and typescript.
+The project has the structure setup for the scaleable project.